infobip/infobip-rtc-js-1.x-deprecated/README.md

 npm install infobip-rtc --save
 ```

-And then you use it in your project like this:
+After which you would use it in your project like this:

 ```
 let InfobipRTC = require('infobip-rtc');